top of page

 At equator the centre of gravity (CG) of the magnet will be in the centre a the magnet is horizontal plane.
 When the magnet is placed in the northern hemisphere the north end (red end) of the magnet will dip forcing the centre of gravity (CG) to shift to the sound end (blue end) due to it pivot.
 Similarly in the southern hemisphere the south end (blue end) of the magnet will dip and shift the centre of gravity (CG) to the north end (red end).

-Effect of magnetic Dip on Centre of Grav
+Effect of magnetic Dip on Centre of Gravity

 EFFECT OF MAGNETIC DIP OF CENTRE OF GRAVITY (CG) OF A MAGNET